 Proper Home Ventilation & Indoor Air Quality

-Basements are for your stuff!
-Not unwelcomed mold, moisture and musty smells.
-Allergens such as dust mites, pet dander and pollens which irritate and promote respiratory illness.
+In order to get rid of mold in the basement, it’s imperative to invest in an effective home ventilation- one that does not welcome mold, moisture, and musty smells.
+Allergens such as dust mites, pet dander, and pollens which irritate and promote respiratory illness.

 Airborne bacteria and viruses can lead to a wide range of ailments and infections that strive in damp, stale environments.
 Without ventilation, these bacteria continue to breed.